michabbb/laravel-scheduler-watcher/README.md

 you will see entries in `job_events` and `job_event_outputs` **ONLY** if your job
 generates any output at all. if your job does "nothing" because of some conditions,
 make sure you do at least something like: `$this->info('nothing todo....');`

+**how do i keep my tables clean and prevent them from growing till i run out of space?**
+check tha artisan commands `cleanup` and `cleanup-all`

 ## More Documentation
 [gitbook](https://michabbb.gitbook.io/laravel-scheduler-watcher)